Home / publications / briefings /

 (+£242m pa)

-One of the main reasons non-EEA migrants were consistently found to make a negative net fiscal contribution is because they were more likely to have dependent children, leading to higher spending on education and increased family benefit and tax credit payments.
-As discussed above, these static estimates do not consider the contribution that children would make to the public finances in the future if they enter the workforce and pay taxes.
+One of the main reasons non-EEA migrants were consistently found to make a negative net fiscal contribution is that they were more likely to have dependent children, leading to higher spending on education and increased family benefit and tax credit payments.
+These static estimates do not account for the fact that the fiscal costs of educating migrant children may later be offset when those children reach adulthood, enter the labour market, and pay taxes.

 Return to top

-However, OBR noted in an earlier analysis, from 2013, that over an even longer time horizon these migrants would also retire and add to age-related spending pressures.
+The OBR projections do not consider more recent costs of managing the UK immigration system, such as the asylum backlog.
+In addition, OBR noted in an earlier analysis, from 2013, that over an even longer time horizon, these migrants would also retire and add to age-related spending pressures.
 It concluded that “higher migration could be seen as delaying some of the fiscal challenges of an ageing population rather than a way of resolving them permanently”.

 The OBR also produces short-term forecasts.
-In 2024, it forecasted how different scenarios of net migration would affect net government borrowing over a short (5-year) period, between the financial years 2024/25 and 2028/29.
-The OBR forecasted that higher net migration would lead to a net reduction in borrowing over the five-year period, although some of this reduction resulted from the fact government spending plans did not envisage increasing spending more on public services to reflect the higher population.
+In 2024, it forecast how different scenarios of net migration would affect net government borrowing over a short (5-year) period, between the financial years 2024/25 and 2028/29 (Figure 4).
+The OBR forecasted that higher net migration would lead to a net reduction in borrowing over the five-year period, although some of this reduction resulted from the fact that government spending plans did not envisage increasing spending more on public services to reflect the higher population.
+Short-term forecasts like these are particularly likely to find a positive impact from migration, because they do not account for the costs that come later as migrants age.

 The OBR noted that if the government adjusted spending on public services to reflect the size of the population in the high-migration scenario, it would require an additional £6.1 billion of spending in 2028/29.
 In other words, the higher tax revenues generated by the additional migrants would be partly offset by higher spending on public services.